simogasp/tp_raytracing/README.md

 Then we change the ray origin to the hit position <span style="color:red">shifted by an epsilon times the normal</span> to not hit the same sphere again.
 The new direction of the ray can be computed by the function `glm::reflect(incident vector, normal vector)`.

 <span style="color:blue">Adapt the `Raytracing::Renderer::Render` in [Renderer.cpp](src/raytracing/controller/Renderer.cpp) to add a bounce reaction to your ray.</span>

 To know the color of a ray, we start with a white color and a shiny multiplier.
 At each hit sphere we multiply the current ray color by the shiny multiplier and the color of the hit material.
-Then we mutiply the shiny multiplier by the hit material shinyness.
+Then we mutiply the shiny multiplier by the hit material shininess.
 Like that, a mat material will not be affect by the next hit color and a shiny material will be fully affect by the next hit.

 ### First Lighting

 We want now to add lighting effect in our scene.

-<span style="color:blue">Add a light effect in `Raytracing::Renderer::Render` in [Renderer.cpp](src/raytracing/controller/Renderer.cpp) the light is fully add by the sky for now but to prepare to next improvement, we should add a modifier as color or shiny multiplier to controle the light.</span>
+<span style="color:blue">Add a light effect in `Raytracing::Renderer::Render` in [Renderer.cpp](src/raytracing/controller/Renderer.cpp) the light is fully add by the sky for now but to prepare to next improvement, we should add a modifier as color or shiny multiplier to control the light.</span>

 Just like in real life, the light should have 3 components for Red, Green and Blue. the sky should have a white light independently to its color, so when a ray does not hit anything (the sky), we add to the light component the $\begin{pmatrix}1 & 1 & 1\end{pmatrix}$ vector.

 ### Improve a bounce

 <span style="color:blue">In [Renderer.cpp](src/raytracing/controller/Renderer.cpp), add a random component for our bounce depending on the roughness of the material.</span>